colxi/rivets-import/README.md

 - Debug mode (enable it via config) allows bindings and nested bindings visualization on elements
 - By default models should be placed in ./models/ and vies in ./views/ (configurable)
 - Models Structure needs to be implemented using an Object Pattern , and exports must be using the export default mode.
+- You will find a rude implementation and confusing structures on the code.
+It was my first aproximation to RivetsJS, and the main objective here has always been make it functional, not elegant.

 ###Examples:
 - You will find a simple example in the DEMO directory